Zilliqa/dev-portal-old/docs/api-websocket.md

 }
 ```

-#### response message
+#### Response message

-Once successfully subscribed, server will echo the query message to the client,
-otherwise will return error message.
+Once successfully subscribed, the server will echo the query message to the client.
+Otherwise, the server will return an error message.

-Special error message:
+#### Special error message

-- **invalid addresses field**, which tells the client the addresses field is invalid, it could either be not found, malformed or empty
+- **invalid addresses field**.
+This tells the client that the addresses field is invalid, meaning it could not be found or is either malformed or empty.
-- **no contract found in list**, which tells the client the addresses provided are all of non contract
+- **no contract found in list**.
+This tells the client that the addresses provided are all non-contracts.

-#### expected field in notification
+#### Sample notification

 ```json
 {